gregpalmr/dcos-azure-arm-template/README.md

 [2] 1

-STEP 2 - Access the Enterprise DC/OS Cluster
+# Step 3 - Access the Enterprise DC/OS Cluster

 When the DC/OS cluster is up and running, go to your Azure Console and open the resource group you created to contain these resources and look for the master load balancer public ip address (masterLBPIP) object.